ambjn/Flutter-Speech-To-Text-App/README.md

 ## About:

-Speech To Text App made using Flutter <br>
+Speech To Text App made using Flutter
-App displays the <i> confidence level </l> while the user <br> speaks which further is converted into text.
+App displays the <i> confidence level </l> while the user speaks which further is converted into text.

 ## Packages: